zencodess/play/removeRedundants/readme.txt

 Write a program to remove unnecessary edges in trees by reading through the golden matrix.
 	If matrix[i][j] is True, keep the edges on the path from i to j.
 	If matrix[i][j] is False, remove any redundant edges on the path from i to j, thereby removing the path from i to j.
-Below is the program to remove unnecessary connections of nodes, given existing connections and expected golden connections
+// Program to remove unnecessary connections of nodes, given existing connections and expected golden connections

-Scope for extension and discussion - Revealing,
-  (1) how I can frame data and read into set of trees, given input connectivity in a high level config file (2) how I can write valid tree connections left, into usable format for customers